jkour/neSparkle/README.md

 2. Install the component using the installer.
 The installer will update the search paths of the IDE

 **Note:** In your applications you need to use the WinSparkle.DLL file, which can be found in the "Libraries" folder.
-The DLL files are Release builds (Visual Studio 2015)
+The DLL files are Release builds (Visual Studio 2015) and the current version is **0.5.3**

 # Platforms
-This is a FireMonkey component.
-For now it implements access to Win32 and Win64.
+This is a Windows component.
 The intention is to write bindings for OSX, too.

 #Documentation